In the search for a fireback, it is very important that the size of the fireback is appropriate.

 - a fireback that is smaller than the fire basket or andirons with grate, even if that breadth is not entirely used for the fire;

 - a very small fireback in a very big fireplace;

 - a fireback that is wider than it is tall in a fireplace that is taller than it is wide, and vice versa.

 There can of course be other reasons to deviate from the principles above.
 Taste is not a matter to be argued, and many choices depend on your own taste.

 A good way to visualize a fireback of a certain size and shape in advance in your fireplace is to mount a black garbage bag or a piece of cardboard of that size and shape in your open fireplace.

 Other choice considerations:

-- - The style of the fireback should match the style of the fireplace.
+It is often very beautiful if the style of the fireback matches the style of the fireplace.
 The oldest firebacks date from 1500, and firebacks have followed the architectural styles.
 A fireback from a certain style period fits well with a fireplace or a house with the same style.
-On the other hand, an old fireback can form a beautiful whole with a modern fireplace.
-This is of course also a matter of personal taste.
+For example, a baroque fireback with a baroque fireplace or a neoclassical fireback with a neoclassical fireplace.
+At the same time, an old fireback can form a beautiful whole with a modern fireplace.
+An antique fireback instantly sets the tone for the fireplace.